eric-adj-projects/gen-ai-for-business/README.md

 # Generative AI Solutions for Small Businesses

 This repository showcases the project "Generative AI Solutions for Small Businesses" where generative AI solutions (using GPT, Claude, & Gemini LLMs) were used to develop informational and e-commerce website for for three unique small businesses.
-The project focuses on creating website wireframes and prototypes along with AI-driven analytics tools to enhance marketing and customer service capabilities.
+The project focuses on creating website wireframes, prototypes, and production ready websites along with AI-driven analytics tools to enhance marketing and customer service capabilities.

 ## Project Highlights
 - **AI-Driven Design**: Utilized GPT, Claude, and Gemini LLMs to develop website wireframes and prototypes